matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 europe-west1 or us-west1.

 160) Creating VPCs and Subnets?
 Answer: By default, every project has a different VPC.
-You can create your own VPCs
+You can create your own VPCs.
 Option1: Auto mode VPC network.
 Subnets are automatically created in each region.
 Default VPC created automatically in the project uses auto mode!
 Option2: Custom mode VPC network.
 No subnets are automatically created.
 You have complete control over subnets and their